Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 ### Content

 * The font came from [Google Fonts](https://fonts.google.com/).
-* The map is embedded from [Google Maps](https://www.google.com/maps).
-* The colour palate was compiled by [Colormind](http://colormind.io/).
+* The colour palate was compiled by [Coolors](https://coolors.co/).
-* The icons came from [Font Awesome](https://fontawesome.com/).
-* The form validation idea came from a [YouTube tutorial](https://www.youtube.com/watch?v=fNcJuPIZ2WE).
+* The navigation bar idea came from a [YouTube tutorial](https://www.youtube.com/watch?v=oLgtucwjVII).
-* The code for the Safari specific styling was inspired by an example on [Stack Overflow](https://stackoverflow.com/).
-* The inspiration for the Project page sliders came from this repository on [GitHub](https://gist.github.com/zhilinskiy/4603199).
+* The inspiration for the dropdown menu came from [W3schools](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp).
-* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
+* [Figma](https://figma.com/) was used to create the wireframes.

 ### Media
-* The photos all came from the developer, [Ewan Colquhoun](https://www.linkedin.com/in/ewan-colquhoun-2b3535213/).
+* The photos all came from [Unsplash](https://unsplash.com/).
-* The photos were compressed using [Compressor](https://compressor.io/).

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
-Wawas Woods is a fictional company but it exists in everything but the business title.
-Currently it is more of a hobby!

-Ewan Colquhoun 2021.
+Kevin Gallagher 2022.

 [Back to top](<#contents>)